Skip to main content

 Sample operator

 The Sample operator allows you to sample your real-time tweets down to the specified percentage.
-In the given example, this will collect 10% of the tweets that are available on X that contain either the keyword coronavirus or the keyword covid.
+In the given example, this will collect 10% of the posts that are available on X that contain either the keyword coronavirus or the keyword covid.
 The Sample operator must always be capitalised and must be used with the AND operator.

 🚨 Important: The SAMPLE operator is only available to use on real-time Twitter data.
 You can find out more information about it here.